Welcome to the UKBRC

 Biochar is a specially designed charcoal which offers a bright future for organic resource management, soil improvement and energy production.

-It contains a high proportion of extremely stable carbon, and so sustainable production of biochar can be a significant, viable Negative Emissions Technology for mitigating man-made climate change.
+It contains a high proportion of extremely stable carbon, and so sustainable production of biochar can be a significant, viable Negative Emissions Technology for mitigating human-induced climate change.
+Find out more about biochar

-The UK Biochar Research Centre (UKBRC) is the UK's cutting edge, multidisciplinary biochar research institute.
-The UKBRC is part of the School of GeoSciences, University of Edinburgh, in conjunction with Newcastle University and Rothamsted Research.
+Since 2009, the UK Biochar Research Centre (UKBRC) has led strategic, multidisciplinary investigations of biochar.
+It is based in the School of GeoSciences at The University of Edinburgh, in collaboration with Newcastle University and Rothamsted Research.
+Find out more about UKBRC.

 Click here to access the report prepared by UKBRC and commissioned by the United Kingdom Department for Environment, Food and Rural Affairs (DEFRA) and Department of Energy and Climate Change (DECC): "An Assessment of the Benefits and Issues Associated with the Application of Biochar to Soil" (edited by Simon Shackley and Saran Sohi, published June 2010).